Wolf killing continues across Europe despite its protection

 Although clear evidence is still lacking, experts state it is very unlikely that the wolf died of other causes.
 The official research still has to provide proof of what happened to the Belgian wolf, however.

 Austria is one of the last European countries where the wolf resettled in 2016.
 Since the wolves appeared back in Austria in 2009 after 127 years, groups demanded to keep the whole country or large parts wolf-free.
 Nevertheless, within two years three wolf packs had settled down in Austria.
 But in 2019 Austria lost two packs two to poaching (Info in German), which set backs the return of the wolf in Austria massively.
 Poaching, fueled by unscientific demands for wolf-free zones, is the reason why wolves return to Austria so slowly compared to other surrounding countries.
+Nevertheless the number of Wolf Packs has increased to already 7 in the last years.

 With a population of around 500 wolves, France decided to raise its hunting quota from 12% to 19% of its wolf population earlier this year.
-The quota was fulfilled with 96 kills in 2019 and the French governments decided to renew the quota for 2020.
+The quota was fulfilled with 96 kills in 2019 and the French governments decided to renew the quota for the following years.
 Despite the intense hunting, livestock predation did not decrease.
 So NGO Ferus calls to action to stop this cruel wolf “management”, which apparently does not have any benefits.

 Due to special provisions, wolf culling is officially allowed as a management tool in Slovakia.
 However, killing the alpha male and female of a pack, leaving behind the pups, can hardly be described as management.
 In Tatra National park, ten wolves were killed in 2019, which is too much for such a small area.